Table of Contents

 However, in most cases, a dog's hearing loss is due to the damage of their cochlea, a vital auditory organ.

 The dog is also at risk of hearing problems if you clean their ears excessively or put foreign objects inside their ear.

 What To Do If You Suspect Your Dog Has Hearing Problems?

-Your dog might even undergo a brainstem auditory evoked response or BAER test to determine if it's a congenital disorder or acquired.
-This test determines if the brain reacts to auditory stimuli, which measures the level of their hearing loss.
+This test determines if the brain reacts to auditory stimuli, which measures the level of hearing loss.

 Subsequently, the veterinarian or any medical professional attending to your pet may or may not provide a prescription you'll follow for their treatment.